Effects of Hurricane Katrina in New Orleans: Levee failures

+In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that "…levee failures played a major role in the devastation in New Orleans.
+In some stories, that can be as simple as including a phrase about Hurricane Katrina’s catastrophic levee failures and flooding…"

 Loss of life

 Preliminary reports indicate that the official death toll, according to the Louisiana Department of Health, was 1,464 people.
 The first deaths were reported shortly before midnight on August 28, 2005, as three nursing home patients died during an evacuation to Baton Rouge.
 On September 4, Mayor Nagin speculated that the death toll could rise as high as ten thousand after the clean-up was completed.
 Some survivors and evacuees reported seeing bodies lying in city streets and floating in still-flooded sections, especially in the east of the city.
 The advanced state of decomposition of many corpses, some of which were left in the water or sun for days before being collected, hindered efforts by coroners to identify many of the dead.

 There were six deaths confirmed at the Superdome.
 Four of these were from natural causes, one was the result of a drug overdose, and one was a suicide.
 At the Convention Center, four bodies were recovered.
 One of these four is believed to be the result of a homicide.
 Body collection throughout the city began on approximately September 9.
 Prior to that date, the locations of corpses were recorded, but most were not retrieved.

-Later studies determined that most of New Orleans' Katrina deaths were elderly persons living near levee breaches in the Lower Ninth Ward and Lakeview neighborhoods.
+Later studies determined that most of New Orleans's Katrina deaths were elderly persons living near levee breaches in the Lower Ninth Ward and Lakeview neighborhoods.